TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-max-quota-limit-exceeded-existingvm.md

 ## **Recommended Steps**

-To identify the quota limit you are encountering for subscription **<!--$SubscriptionID-->SubscriptionID<!--/$SubscriptionID-->**, you can use the Azure CLI command [az vm list-usage](https://docs.microsoft.com/azure/virtual-machines/linux/quotas#check-usage).
+To identify the quota limit you are encountering for subscription **<!--$SubscriptionID-->SubscriptionID<!--/$SubscriptionID-->**, use the Azure CLI command [az vm list-usage](https://docs.microsoft.com/azure/virtual-machines/linux/quotas#check-usage).

 ### Submit Quota Increase Request

-* If you are encountering a **Total Regional vCPUs** limit, you can deploy your desired size by following the steps in [Regional vCPU Quota Increase](https://docs.microsoft.com/azure/azure-supportability/regional-quota-requests#request-total-regional-vcpus-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **Total Regional vCPUs** limit
+* If you are encountering a **Total Regional vCPUs** limit, deploy your desired size by following the steps in [Regional vCPU Quota Increase](https://docs.microsoft.com/azure/azure-supportability/regional-quota-requests#request-total-regional-vcpus-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **Total Regional vCPUs** limit
-* If you are encountering a **per VM Series vCPUs** limit, you can deploy your desired size by following the steps in [VM Series vCPU Limit Increase](https://docs.microsoft.com/azure/azure-supportability/per-vm-quota-requests#request-per-vm-series-vcpu-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **per VM Series vCPUs** limit.
+* If you are encountering a **per VM Series vCPUs** limit, deploy your desired size by following the steps in [VM Series vCPU Limit Increase](https://docs.microsoft.com/azure/azure-supportability/per-vm-quota-requests#request-per-vm-series-vcpu-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **per VM Series vCPUs** limit.

 ### Consider Alternate Sizes or Locations

 Quota increase requests may take one or more business days to be approved due to business and technical constraints.
-Please consider alternate sizes that are available to deploy for your subscription, you can use the Azure CLI command [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) to check for the VM sizes available in a region, and any deployment restrictions on the VM size.
+Consider alternate sizes available to deploy for your subscription.
+You can use the Azure CLI command [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) to check for the VM sizes available in a region, and any deployment restrictions on the VM size.

 ## **Recommended Documents**